ykotseruba/attention_and_driving/README.md

 * Reference: use this to search for bibtex information in `bibtex/behavioral.bib`
 * Paper: title, venue, year
 * Dataset: name of the dataset or NDS used in the study
 * Experiment duration: usually it is the entire duration of the study including any pre- or post-experiment procedures.
-The actual driving time is usually less than the specified duration.
+The actual driving time may be shorter than the specified duration.
 * Number of subjects (whose data was used for analysis)
 * Eye tracker type, model and sampling rate
 * Driving simulator model (if applicable)